What is Project-Based Learning?

 In a project-based unit, students are engaged in solving a real-world problem that includes a motivating kickoff experience, relevant and inspiring guiding questions, meaningful fieldwork, and a culminating event where students share their projects with an authentic audience.
 During these presentations of learning, students apply their learning rather than just restate their work — particularly when presentations are grounded in service, social activism or advocacy.

 Project-based units run from two weeks to a semester.
 All projects explicitly focus on building literacy skills, particularly in reading and writing nonfiction text and writing from evidence.

-How do we Support our Project-Based Learning in our Partner Schools?
+How Do we Support Project-Based Learning in Schools?

 We support project-based learning through a series of professional learning workshops and direct teacher and team coaching.
 Schools choose from one or more project-based learning strands which are customized to meet the individual goals of each school.

 Our staff work with leadership and teachers to help them implement specific project-based learning practices that prepare students to create meaningful, authentic, standards-aligned projects.
 We encourage teacher teams to work together to plan curriculum, share knowledge, test tools and brainstorm solutions to ensure equity of voice.

 - I can design a unit or curriculum that promotes deep learning and engagement and brings the state learning standards to life.

 - I can design a product rich in authenticity and complexity that will require students to read for and write with evidence.

 - I can identify strategies for creating a respectful and supportive culture for critique and feedback.